ZM4G glow logo

 Q: How do I get Logger32 to ding the bell when I’m spotted, or when someone else I am hunting is spotted?

 A: Use the audio alerts in the DXcluster window.
-Right click in the DXcluster window, select Setup - -> Audio alerts --> Enable audio alerts --> Select the Alert for callsigns option at the top and add the relevant callsign/s to the list.
+Right click in the DXcluster window, then select one of three options:

 L32 Audio alerts